Rectus/openxr-steamvr-passthrough/readme.md

 - [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) (Uses the VULKAN_SDK environment variable)
 - [OpenCV 4.10.0](https://github.com/opencv/opencv) (The project is setup for static linking by default - requires custom source build)
 - [OpenCV-Contrib](https://github.com/opencv/opencv_contrib) (The ximgproc module needs to be built along with OpenCV for WLS and FBS filtering support.)

-### Possible improvements ###

-- Add partial support for the `XR_FB_passthrough` extension
-- OpenGL support
-- Add edge shader modes
-- Hand depth projection + masking on 3D mode
-- Improvements to 3D reconstruction
-- `XR_HTC_passthrough` extension support (no headsets or applications use this yet)
-- Linux support (does passthrough work on Linux?)
-- Passthrough override support for OpenVR apps (better as independent application)

 ### Notes ###